PUGX/PUGXGeneratorBundle/README.md

 This bundle is an extension of [SensioGeneratorBundle](https://github.com/sensio/SensioGeneratorBundle).

-It adds many functionality on top of it, and corrects some minor issues.
+It adds many functionality on top of it, and corrects some minor issues:
+* pages with layout (main block name is customizable)
+* forms in correct namespace (under Type, not under Form)
+* @ParamConverter in actions
+* different format for dates and datetimes
+* include relation fields in show and index templates
+* shorter form names
+* real entity names instead of "$entity" in actions and templates
+* support for form themes (customizable)
+* default templates suitable with Boostrap and Font Awesome

 Documentation
 -------------